 Since this is the main Brussels airport, you will surely have plenty of options to get to the city center:

-- The bus: 272 and 471 will take you to the North Train Station, while there are other options for Roodebeek metro station or Brussels Expo.
+- Bus: 272 and 471 will take you to the North Train Station, while there are other options for the Roodebeek metro station or Brussels Expo.
 Check out all the options here.
 The price of a bus ticket will be between €1.80 if you download the De Lijn app and buy it online, and €3 if you buy the ticket on the bus

 - Hotel shuttle or private transfer – the easiest and carefree way of travel.
-Book your privet transfer here!
+Book your private transfer here!